idio-lang/DIPS/source/implementing-idio/advanced/setters.rst

 Setters comes from the idea of a :lname:`Scheme` generalised ``set!`` -- described in SRFI-17_.

-I've not followed that directly but rustled up something along the same lines.
+I've not followed that SRFI directly but rustled up something along the same lines.

 The Problem
 ===========